 There were many other lovely exchanges.
 I received a handwritten note from Shoestring Press in the UK, which published Helena Nelson’s “With My Mother, Missing the Train,” that read, “Dear Megan Willome: Thanks for your letter of 30th July.
 Yes, of course, you have my permission for Nell’s poem.
 Hope the book goes well.”

 Contrast that with this email I received from a permissions editor at a medium-size publisher here in the States.
 The title of the poem had four words, two of which are prepositions.
 I thought I had capitalized correctly, but I did not.
 (My bad.)
-Looking back, I should’ve used the Look Inside feature at Amazon, something I used a lot after I received this email: “I’ll assume you’ve be checking the poems & titles against the original pages as part of the process, but I wanted to bring that to your attention.”
+Looking back, I should’ve used the Look Inside feature at Amazon, something I used a lot after I received this email: “I’ll assume you’ve been checking the poems & titles against the original pages as part of the process, but I wanted to bring that to your attention.”
 That was my first response to a request for permission.
 I was so discouraged I wanted to give up.
 I’m glad I didn’t.
 I never heard back from that editor on the poem I requested.

 But I cannot say enough good things about Holly Amos, acquisitions editor at Poetry magazine.
 She helped me get in touch with Daniel Handler’s agent and contact the correct family member who handled the estate of Stuart Mills.